globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
 4. Wireless networks managed within WayToHealth non-production facilities (offices, etc.) are secured with the following configurations:
    * Access to the network is only allowed for authorized personnel over the AirPennNet network with an active PennKey
-   * All data in transit over wireless is encrypted using WPA2 encryption;
+   * All data in transit over wireless is encrypted using WPA2 encryption or similar;
    * Passwords are rotated on a regular basis, presently annually.
 This process is managed by the WayToHealth Security Officer or designated personnel.
    * System access id further restricted to be over VPN only.